Pearls Before Swine by Stephan Pastis for December 19, 2021

 28. Ttle caesar 1931 behind the scenes making film 01

-Little Caesar almost 3 years ago
+Little Caesar about 3 years ago

 When promulgating your esoteric cogitations or articulating your superficial sentimentalities and amicable, philosophical, or psychological observations, beware of platitudinous ponderosity.
 Let your conversational communications demonstrate a clarified conciseness, a compact comprehensibleness, no coalescent conglomerations of precious garrulity, jejune bafflement and asinine affectations.Let your extemporaneous verbal evaporations and expatiations have lucidity, intelligibility and veracious vivacity without rodomontade or Thespian Bombast.Sedulously avoid all polysyllabic profundity, pompous propensity, psittaceous vacuity, ventriloquial verbosity and vaniloquent vapidity.
 Shun double-entendre, obnoxious jocosity and pestiferous profanity, observable or apparent.